Jump to content

 Aligner: Maskless 01

-The Aligner: Maskless 01 has a 365 nm LED light source with a FWHM of 8 nm.
+The Aligner: Maskless 01 has a 365 nm laser light source with a FWHM of ~1 nm.
+The test exposures on this tool were made using the pneumatic autofocus system.

-Date Thickness Exposure mode Dose Defoc Resolution Comments
+Date Operator Film thickness Exposure mode Dose Defoc Resolution Comments

 Tested using dehydration reducing measures